Sinhalese New Year: Celebrations

-Cultural rituals begin shortly after the beginning of the Sinhalese New Year, with the cleaning of the house and lighting of an oil lamp.
+Cultural rituals begin shortly after the beginning of the Sinhala New Year, with the cleaning of the house and lighting of an oil lamp.
 In some communities, women congregate to play upon the Raban (a type of a drum) to announce the incipient change in the year.
 Families carry out a variety of rituals, the exact timings of which are determined by astrological calculations - from lighting the fire to making the Kiribath (milk rice) to entering into the first business transaction and eating the first morsels.
 The rituals vary slightly based on the locale.
 However, the core of the celebrations remains the same.

 The approach of each auspicious time for various rituals is heralded by the unmistakable sign of very loud firecrackers.
-Fireworks play a major role in the celebration of the Sinhala and Tamil New Year.
+Fireworks play a major role in the celebration of the Sinhala New Year.

 Once the important rituals are done, the partying begins as families mingle in the streets, homes are thrown open and children are let out to play.
 The ubiquitous plantain is dished out alongside celebratory feasts of Kavum (small oil cake) and Kokis (crisp and light sweetmeat, originally from the Netherlands).
 However, the extent of outdoor activities depends largely on the neighbourhood.
 The suburban communities tend to have such social gatherings than urban or city dwellers.
-The blossoming of the flowers of the Yak Erabadu is associated with the advent of the Sinhalese New Year.
+The blossoming of the flowers of the Yak Erabadu is associated with the advent of the Sinhala New Year.

-Aluth Aurudu is an important national holiday for both the cultures of the Sinhalese people and the Tamil people of Sri Lanka.
-The celebrations are given wide coverage and patronage from state-owned media as well as private media.
+As Aluth Awurudda is an important national holiday, the celebrations are given wide coverage and patronage from state-owned media as well as private media.
 Programs dedicating to celebrations of the New Year are broadcast for at least 2 days straight.
 Media Companies organize special New Year festivals in different parts around the country throughout the month of April.

 Harvest Festival

-The date upon which the Sinhalese New Year occurred, while determined by astrological calculations, also tends to coincide with one of the paddy harvest seasons.
+The date upon which the Sinhala New Year occurs, while determined by astrological calculations, also tends to coincide with one of the paddy harvest seasons.
 For farming communities, the traditional new year is a festival of harvest as well.